 Another important difference is that an asset acquisition would generally be taxable for the seller as ordinary income.
-In a stock acquisition, the seller may benefit from a 17 per cent capital gains tax and even benefit from a capital gains tax exemption in the case of dispositions of regularly traded, publicly listed stock, and provided some specific conditions are met.
+In a stock acquisition, the seller may benefit from a sole corporate tax of 20 per cent as capital gains tax (note that the corporate tax was temporarily increased from 17 per cent to 20 per cent for year 2011, and to 18.5 per cent for year 2012, however there are several current political discussions to maintain the corporate tax rate in 20 per cent on a permanent basis) and even benefit from a capital gains tax exemption in the case of dispositions of regularly traded, publicly listed stock, and provided some specific conditions are met.
 Tax-free acquisitions through corporate reorganisations are also generally available only for stock acquisitions and not for asset acquisitions.